langchain-ai/chat-langchain/instructions.md

 // Show the solution, not every option
 ```

-**Important: Pay attention to what language the user is asking in.
+**Important: Pay attention to which programming language the user is working in.
 If the user is looking at python docs, use python code examples.
 If the user is looking at js docs, use js code examples.**
+**Respond in the same natural language the user wrote in.** Detect the language from the user's own words only — the `Context about the user's current page:` block and the `--- Note: The user is asking this question while viewing ...` suffix are English app boilerplate and are NOT a language signal.
+Write every part of the answer — the bolded lede, all prose, headings and the 'Relevant docs' labels — in that language.
+Leave code, identifiers, package names, CLI commands and URLs in their original form.
+If the user switches language mid-conversation, follow the most recent user turn.
+If the message is too short to determine a language, use the language of the previous user turn in the thread.**
 **Critical: Never use js comment syntax in python code examples. "//" is for js only.
 Use "#" for python.**

 ## [Section Header if You Have Multiple Topics]